 There’s Edith Nourse Rogers, who was one of the first women to serve in Congress.
 Then there’s Helen Augusta Whittier, who was the first woman to run a mill in Lowell during a time when women were rarely in positions of industrial leadership.
 And then there are the mill girls Lousia Wells and Barilla Taylor, whose contributions to history might have been minor, but whose monuments represent the importance of mill girls to Lowell’s local history.

 Want to learn more about the great women and historic places that can be found in the Greater Merrimack Valley?
 Visit us and discover the incredible history of New England.
+Also be sure to download our app for a self-guided walking tour as you visit these special locations that have either been impacted by women, celebrate women, or have played a significant role in women’s history.

 Recent Posts